AbhiJeet70/Attack_GraphNN/README.md

 ## Acknowledgements

-This project utilizes the DeepRobust library for adversarial attacks.
-Special thanks to the authors of the library and the maintainers of the PyTorch Geometric library for providing the datasets.
+This project utilizes the DeepRobust library for adversarial attacks and PyTorch Geometric library for providing the datasets.

 ## License